dakot/probal/README.md

 The results are saved in the directory `projectpath/results/` as a .csv-file.
 The names of the possible data sets are given in the file `xpal/dat_set_ids.csv`.
 The available kernels are: `rbf`, `categorical`, and `cosine`.
 To create the ranking plot, there must be at least one run for each strategy on a data set.
-For example, you could execute the above command with the different strategies by setting the `query_strategy` parameter: `xpal-0.001, pal-1, lc, alce, qbc, zero-one-loss, random, qbc`.
+For example, you could execute the above command with the different strategies by setting the `query_strategy` parameter to each of the following values: `xpal-0.001, pal-1, lc, alce, qbc, zero-one-loss, random, qbc`.

 ## How to plot the experimental results?